Pregnancy SmartSiteTM

 Outlook (Prognosis)

 The outcome varies.
-Corticosteroid medicines may slow the progress of the disease.
+Corticosteroid and other medicines may slow the progress of the disease.
 However, autoimmune hepatitis may advance to cirrhosis.
 This could require a liver transplant.

 Possible Complications